andrew-chang-dewitt/resume/src/pages/resume.md

 </span>

 Experienced Software Engineering Intern & Computer Science student with a passion for programming languages, education, & learning.
-Seeking an internship with an organization that values mentorship and growth.
+Seeking internship with org that values mentorship and growth.

 </header>
 <section id="education">